kragen/derctuo/magnesium-fuel.md

 stabilizing the silica byproduct with CaO.
-However, the historically dominant process was electrolysis of molten MgCl₂ produced from HCl and MgO; the electrolysis releases the Cl₂, which can be exothermically recombined with H₂ with ultraviolet light.
+However, the historically dominant process was electrolysis of molten MgCl₂ produced from HCl and MgO; the electrolysis releases the Cl₂, which can be exothermically recombined with H₂ with ultraviolet light, even in aqueous solution, which tames the process a bit.
 Pure MgCl₂ melts at 714°, but, e.g., Davy fluxed it with corrosive sublimate to discover magnesium at a tamer temperature; so a recharging apparatus of a reasonably small size and temperature might be feasible.